hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02e-Interact.md

 #### Accessing HTML elements with the selector API (recommended)

-Extract from [HTML5 selectors API – It’s like a Swiss Army Knife for the DOM](https://tinyurl.com/1xy4oke0) : _"One of the many reasons for the success of JavaScript libraries like [jQuery](https://jquery.org/) and [Prototype](http://prototypejs.org/), on top of their easing the pain of cross-browser development was how they made working with the DOM far less painful than it had previously been, and indeed how it was with the standard DOM.
+Extract from [HTML5 selectors API – It’s like a Swiss Army Knife for the DOM](https://tinyurl.com/1xy4oke0) : _"One of the many reasons for the success of JavaScript libraries like [jQuery](https://jquery.com/) and [Prototype](http://prototypejs.org/), on top of their easing the pain of cross-browser development was how they made working with the DOM far less painful than it had previously been, and indeed how it was with the standard DOM.
 Being able to use arbitrary CSS selector notation to get matching elements from a document made the standard DOM methods seem antiquated, or at the very least, far too much like hard work._

 _Luckily, the standards and browser developers took notice.
 The W3C developed the Selectors API, a way of easily accessing elements in the DOM using standard CSS selector concepts, and browser developers have baked these into all modern browsers, way back to IE8."_

 #### The `querySelector(CSSSelector)` and `querySelectorAll(CSSSelector)` methods

-Ah... these methods owe a lot to [jQuery](https://jquery.org/)!
+Ah... these methods owe a lot to [jQuery in OpenJS](https://jquery.org/)!
 They introduce a way to use CSS selectors (including CSS3 selectors) for requesting the DOM, like jQuery introduced ages ago.

 Any CSS  selector can be passed as a parameter for these methods.